-Understanding the relationship between curriculum, syllabus and textbook; Selection of materials; Development of activities and tasks; Moving away from rote-learning to
+Understanding the relationship between curriculum, syllabus and textbook; Selection of materials; Development of activities and tasks; Moving away from rote-learning to constructivism; Teacher as a researcher.

-• Prepare an outline for the development of the textbook for the same class for your state.
+Prepare an outline for the development of the textbook for the same class for your state.